 Fortunately, the advent of the online classroom and technology-infused instruction and gamification also offers a wealth of opportunities for instructors and their institutions.
 The introduction of AI, Big Data, cloud technology, IoT, mobile learning, and VR all have the potential to enrich gamified learning.

-Gamification increases the chances of the practical application of educational concepts, as it promotes students using their imagination to solve problem or complete tasks.
+Gamification increases the chances of the practical application of educational concepts, as it promotes students using their imagination to solve problems or complete tasks.
 Gamified practices turn teachers into coaches who offer detailed introductions to real-world applications of the subject matter.

 Blockchain will play a significant role in education this year.
 A blockchain is a distributed ledger that duplicates and distributes transactions across the computer network.
 The global blockchain technology market stood at a staggering $5.92 billion in 2021 and is now projected to grow at an annual rate of 85.9% from 2022 to 2030.